Maticzpl/Discord-RCON-Project-Zomboid-Bot/README.md

           name: bot-config
 ```

 Introduces /execute command
+Logs players leaving and joining to chat
 Works alongside built in project zomboid discord bot, can be used with same token.